Carlos Arroyo: Career, Net Worth & More

 Social Media Instagram, Facebook, Website

-Colegio Santiago Apostol was the name of his school.
 During his childhood, he played many other sports with his friends.
-As time passed, he started to develop an interest in basketball when he joined a school.
+As time passed, he became interested in basketball during his school days.

 He always used to watch his class fellows playing basketball.
-Similarly, by watching and playing, he developed some good skills.
+Through this, he developed some good skills.
 After this, he got selected to play for his school team.

 Good muscles and height for basketball were the positive advantages to him.
 He spends most of the time training under his coach and performing his best in every game for his team.

-After Arroyo finished his education in his school, he joined Florida International University.
-Due to his best performance in school, he also got a chance to play in the college team.
+After Arroyo finished his education at his school, he joined Florida International University.
+Due to his best performance in school, he also got a chance to play on the college team.

 One of the best players in Puerto Rico, Carlos started his basketball career in 1998 during his college days.